 Azhippura is a small building, which is located at the center of the 2 acres of land, having a unique attraction from four corners.
 It is the oldest building here.
 This is the place where the Christians of this region congregated to share the thoughts on Jesus.
 The roof of this building is paved with terracotta tiles and the white walls here is attractive enough to create an internal as well as external sanctity in followers.
 When the number of disciples in the seminary increased, all these people could not be accommodated in the meager space of the Azhippura.
 So His Grace Mar Gregorios mostly had his rest and sleep on a verandah to the south of this building.
 Thus, the church has decided to be expanded.

-This church is dedicated in the names of the Apostles St. Peter and St. Paul.
-The saintly Metropolitan is buried in the northern corner of the church were the octagonal altar and the rectangular ‘Haikla’ of the church join together.
+This church is dedicated to the names of the Apostles St. Peter and St. Paul.
+The saintly Metropolitan is buried in the northern corner of the church was the octagonal altar and the rectangular ‘Haikla’ of the church join together.

 Another thing that owes our attraction here, is the tomb of Parumala Thirumani, in another way this church is better known for the tomb church of Saint Geevarghese Mar Gregorios, who died on November 02, 1902 at the age of 54.
 He is believed as the priest with a pivotal holiness.